cusspvz/autotune.docker/README.md

-# tunesys
+# autotune.docker

-:wrench: TuneSYS is a MUST HAVE (2MB) system tuner for ALL your docker hosts
+:wrench: autotune is a MUST HAVE (2MB) system tuner for ALL your docker hosts

 Most Linuxes available over there aren't tuned to be high performance network servers, thats why every tech company needs an Ops or Sysadmin guy.